Dynamic Structural Operational Semantics: Dynamic SOS

-It is easy to see that for the other composition $E'\composition E''$ we would obtain the same objects and morphism.
-Moreover, these are independent of the monoid categories that are subject only to the identity endo\-functor $ID_{\hat{I}'''\cup\hat{K}'''}$.
+It is easy to see that for the other composition $\tilde{E}\composition\tilde{E}'$ we would obtain the same objects and morphism.
+Moreover, these are independent of the monoid categories that are subject only to the identity endo\-functor $\mathit{ID}_{\cat{K}}$.

-From the above one can easily see how one could first make the product of the two endo\-functors $E'$ and $E''$ and only then extend this to the whole category, and the result of the application of this product of basic endo\-functors results in the same objects and morphisms as the compositions above. \end{proof}
+From the above it is easy to see how one could first make the product of the two endo\-functors $E\prodcat E'$ and afterwards extend this to the whole category, as $E\prodcat E' \prodcat \mathit{ID}_{\cat{K}}$, and the result of the application of this product results in the same objects and morphisms as the compositions above. \end{proof}

-Proposition~\ref{prop_composing_funct} ensures modularity of the Dynamic SOS as follows.
+Proposition~\ref{prop_composing_funct} ensures modularity of Dynamic SOS as follows.
 One defines a basic endo\-functor for some dynamic upgrade construct, and this is never changed upon addition of other dynamic upgrade constructs and their upgrade categories and related endo\-functors.
 Moreover, the method of \textit{extending} the basic endo\-functors with the identity functor on the rest of the indexes, from Def.~\ref{def_upgrade_endo}, ensures modularity when new data or upgrade components are added by the label transformers.

 When designing a programming language the label transformers may be applied on an already used index, resulting in changing the respective category component, e.g.: \begin{itemize} \item we may change a read-only component into a read/write component. \item we may decide to have more upgrade functors on one particular component, i.e., to define a new way of updating, maybe needed by a new programming constructs. \item we may leave one functor unspecified, as the identity functor, and at a later point add a proper functor for the specific component. \end{itemize}